cs4241-19a/a4-creativecoding/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I wrote my own custom GLSL shaders to use as a material for my Three.js objects.
-- **Tech Achievement 2**: My audiovisualizer uses both FFT and amplitude analysis to drive visualization.
-- **Tech Achievement 3**: I optimized the efficiency of my reaction-diffusion algorithm by...
-- **Tech Achievement 4**: I visualized the dataset X using three different visualization technqiues provided by D3, andprovided

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I ensured that my application would run on both desktops / mobile devices by changing X
+- **Design Achievement 1**: I developed a custom color generator depending on the value of the node in the graph
-- **Design Achievement 2**: I followed best practices for accessibility, including providing alt attributes for images and using semantic HTML.
-There are no `<div>` or `<span>` elements in my document.
-- **Design Achievement 3**: We tested the application with n=X users, finding that...
+- **Design Achievement 2**: I created custom a custom axis for the year so it would only display Integers